davetron5000/faas-is-a-what-now/markdown/contract.md

 Such a system could also monitor *all* messages and, armed with the knowledge of who is expecting what from whom, indicate if an expected message stopped being sent, or if no one was registered to receive a particular message.

+Neat!
+So, we should all do serverless now?